Anticimex North American Pest Control Companies Celebrate Halloween with Costumes, Prizes and More

 Innovative Modern Pest Control Company Celebrates Halloween with Online Photo Contest

-We are launching this initiative to celebrate the Halloween season with our customers”BRUNSWICK, MAINE, USA, October 10, 2023 /EINPresswire.com/ -- Fall is here and that can only mean one thing – Halloween is around the corner.
+We are launching this initiative to celebrate the Halloween season with our customers”BOSTON, MA, USA, October 10, 2023 /EINPresswire.com/ -- Fall is here and that can only mean one thing – Halloween is around the corner.

 Anticimex, an advanced pest control company known for its game-changing technologies, and several of its North American subsidiaries are celebrating Halloween with a cavalcade of costumes.
 October is an opportunity to celebrate its customers and social media followers with a bit of fun, while driving awareness of SMART rodent control before mice and rats seek shelter as winter creeps in.
 The “Buggin’ Halloween” photo contest invites followers to submit photos of themselves, their kids, or their pets dressed as their favorite creepy-crawly critter for the chance to win gift certificates from Amazon.